 4. Use Software (a compiler or interpreter)

 Programming languages use human-understandable language such as English.
 After writing code, it needs to be converted in machine language as the computer knows only machine language, which consists of Is and Os.
 To achieve this, we use a translator program (a compiler or interpreter) that converts high-level programming language into the low-level machine language that the computer understands.

 This software also helps programmers by notifying them of incorrect syntax, which is referred to as error messages.

 Sometimes an error-free program may have logical errors.
 A logical error results after using a syntactic correct statement; however, use the incorrect one for this context.
 So the programmer has to execute the program and provide some sample data to see whether the results are logically correct.
 The process of finding and correcting program errors is called debugging.

 6. Put the Program into Production

 Putting the program into production is simply executing the program to make sure that it is working as per the requirement.
-Users also to be trained to understand that how to use the program to generate output.
+Users are also to be trained to understand how to use the program to generate output.

 7. Maintain the Program

 After programs square measure place into production, creating necessary changes is termed maintenance.
 Changes may occur because of changes in government rules for taxes or maybe as per the user’s requirement.